 Learn how to set up your gas grill for great low and slow cooking with smoking.
-A useful technique you need to master your gas grill along with troubleshooting tips.
+A useful technique you need to master your gas grill, along with troubleshooting tips.
 Now updated with expanded troubleshooting tips.

-I initially wrote this for my How to Grill Baby Back Ribs, but now publish it separately so I could refer to it for other recipes.
+I initially wrote this for my How to Grill Baby Back Ribs, but now publish it separately so I can refer to it for other recipes.
 While I use a Weber Summit that is very hot and versatile, I have generalized the instructions.

 Let's talk about your grill.
 You must know your grill.
 If you can get or have the instructions for your grill from the manufacturer, follow those instructions.